Chris Ware: Uncle Boonmee Who Can Recall His Past Lives

 In 2011, Ware created the poster for the U.S. release of the 2010 film Uncle Boonmee Who Can Recall His Past Lives by Thai director Apichatpong Weerasethakul.
 Describing the poster, Ware said "I wanted to get at both the transcendent solemnity of the film while keeping some sense of its loose, very unpretentious accessibility...
 This being a poster, however—and even worse, me not really being a designer—I realized it also had to be somewhat punchy and strange, so as to draw viewers in and pique their curiosity without, hopefully, insulting their intelligence."

+250 Years of Delivering USPS Stamp

+Ware designed a panel of Forever stamps for the 250th anniversary of the U.S. Postal Service that was released on July 23, 2025.
+Block Club described the stamps: "The 20 interconnected stamps (printed in four rows of five) deliver a bird’s-eye view of a busy city, packed with perfectly drawn buildings, geometric trees and dozens of humans bustling about.
+In inimitable Chris Ware fashion, the progression of stamps also takes the viewer through all four seasons."

 Awards and honors

-Over the years his work garnered several awards, including the 1999 National Cartoonists Society's Award for Best Comic Book for Acme Novelty Library and Award for Graphic Novel for Building Stories.
+Over the years, his work garnered several awards, including the 1999 National Cartoonists Society's Award for Best Comic Book for Acme Novelty Library and Award for Graphic Novel for Building Stories.